Almajiranci

 Colloquially, the term has expanded to refer to any young person who begs on the streets and does not attend secular school.
 Many people in Hausa land give 'Sadaka' to almajirai on daily basis seeking Divine reward and protection.
 Almajirai are children, usually from poor rural backgrounds, who leave their hometowns to study Islamic learning with malammai, teachers of the Quran.
 Most malams were educated in the alamajiri system themselves, and as they do not receive a salary but depend financially on the alms of the community and the work of the almajirai.
 The almajirai usually begin their studies between the ages of 3 and 12, and learn about the Quran in schools called tsangayu.
 In their early twenties, the almajirai reach sauka, graduation, and become gardi or gardawa.
 When not engaged in learning the Quran, almajirai in rural areas may work on farms, while urban almajirai conduct small tasks like domestic chores, running errands, and fetching water.
 Some almajiri attend secular schools concurrently, or switch between secular and almajiri schools.
 Additionally, almajirai practice alms begging, or almajiranchi, out of necessity to eat.
 Almajiranchi was not originally part of the almajirai system, but it is now said to prepare the almajirai for the hardships of life, make them strong and humble, and keep them devoted to studying the Quran.
 The practice of alms begging is widely denounced as child abuse in Nigeria.

 Approximately 8.5 million children attend Islamic schools in Northern Nigeria.
 There are approximately 300,000 almajirai living in the state of Kano.
 In a recent report during the COVID 19 lockdown, the government of Kano State revealed that it cannot take care of over 5 million alamajiri in Kano state so it has begun the process of deportation of the boys back to their various states of origin.
 Some other northern states also followed suit on the grounds that the boys will be easy spreaders of the dreaded coronavirus in northern Nigeria.
-About 69% of the 13.4 million school children in Nigeria are children from Northern Nigeria.
+About 69% of the 13.4 million out of school children in Nigeria are children from Northern Nigeria.

 The almajiri system in Nigeria is highly controversial.
 The system has been attacked for promoting youth poverty and delinquency, for failing to teach young boys vocational skills and thus making them unequipped for the workforce, and for radicalizing boys and making them perfect recruits for gangs and Boko Haram.
 Others believe the almajiri system teaches young boys to be pious, good people who will benefit society.